Max Planck Institute for Evolutionary Anthropology: Neanderthal genome

+Pääbo at the University of Tokyo in 2023.

-In July 2006, the Max Planck Institute for Evolutionary Anthropology and 454 Life Sciences announced that they would be sequencing the Neanderthal genome.
-Results of the study were published in the May 2010 journal Science detailing an initial draft of the Neanderthal genome based on the analysis of four billion base pairs of Neanderthal DNA.
+In July 2006, the MPI EVA and 454 Life Sciences announced that they would be sequencing the Neanderthal genome.
+Results of the study were published in the May 2010 journal Science detailing an initial draft of the reference Neanderthal genome based on the analysis of four billion base pairs of Neanderthal DNA.
 It was thought that a comparison of the Neanderthal genome and human genome would expand our understanding of Neanderthals, as well as the evolution of humans and human brains.
 The study determined that some mixture of genes occurred between Neanderthals and anatomically modern humans and presented evidence that elements of their genome remain in that of non-African modern humans.

-DNA researcher Svante Pääbo tested more than 70 Neanderthal specimens and found only one that had enough DNA to sample.
-Preliminary DNA sequencing from a 38,000-year-old bone fragment from a femur found in 1980 at Vindija Cave in Croatia shows that Neanderthals and Homo sapiens share about 99.5% of their DNA.
-It is believed that the two species shared a common ancestor about 500,000 years ago.
+MPI EVA director Svante Pääbo and colleagues tested more than 70 Neanderthal specimens and found only one that had sufficiently intact and abundanct DNA to sequence.
+Preliminary sequencing from a 38,000-year-old bone fragment from a femur found in 1980 at Vindija Cave in Croatia illustrated that Neanderthals and Homo sapiens share about 99.5% of their DNA.
+It is believed that the two species shared a common ancestor at least 500,000 years ago.
 The authors of the Nature article have calculated that the two species diverged about 516,000 years ago, whereas fossil records show a time of about 400,000 years ago.

-From DNA records, scientists hope to confirm or deny the theory that there was interbreeding between the species.
+In 2022, Pääbo was awarded the Nobel Prize in Physiology or Medicine for "discoveries concerning the genomes of extinct hominins and human evolution".